TheJeffLyons/Capstone-MVP/README.md

 Capstone Project

-Idea: Creating a make-believe donut shop called “Local Donuts,” where users can place pick-up and to-go orders.
+Idea: Creating a make-believe donut shop called “Local Donuts,” where users can place pick-up and delivery orders.

 MVP: